netlify/staticgen/source/making-of.md

 With a static site, these concerns basically go away, as long as fetching the data can be done in a reasonable amount of time when running a build.

-The structure of the Github API, means we have to make at least 1 call to the Github API for each static site generator when generating our index listing of all the generators (to get the number of stars, forks and issues).
+The structure of the GitHub API, means we have to make at least 1 call to the Github API for each static site generator when generating our index listing of all the generators (to get the number of stars, forks and issues).

-If we were building a dynamic site, we would be forced to come up with a very effective caching layer or have to run cron-jobs in the background keeping our low-latency datastore in sync with the Github API, since doing 50+ API request while rendering the page would be out of the question.
+If we were building a dynamic site, we would be forced to come up with a very effective caching layer or have to run cron-jobs in the background keeping our low-latency datastore in sync with the GitHub API, since doing 50+ API request while rendering the page would be out of the question.

 With static site generation, things look completely different.
-Since we're just running the build a couple of times a day, there's absolutely no reason to worry about the latency of the API lookups, and we can happily use Github's API as our main datastore.
+Since we're just running the build a couple of times a day, there's absolutely no reason to worry about the latency of the API lookups, and we can happily use GitHub's API as our main datastore.

-There's an issue with the Github API, however.
+There's an issue with the GitHub API, however.
 It doesn't give us any historical data, and we need this to draw our charts of stars, forks and issues or to indicate the traction of each static site generator.

 To keep these historical data around, we'll need a datastore we can write too as well as read from during our build process.
 There's plenty of options for this, but we wanted to keep everything as simple as possible.

 ## Gist as a Data Store

 Enter Gist!
-Since we already need some Github API credentials to work with the Github API, we can take advantage of that to keep a really simple key value store around.
+Since we already need some GitHub API credentials to work with the GitHub API, we can take advantage of that to keep a really simple key value store around.

 When we start the build, we read a JSON document from a Gist with all the historical data we already have on the static site generators.
-Whenever we fetch new data from the Github API for a project, we add it to our in-memory archive, and once the build is done, we write a new version of our JSON archive to the Gist.
+Whenever we fetch new data from the GitHub API for a project, we add it to our in-memory archive, and once the build is done, we write a new version of our JSON archive to the Gist.

 Again, since latency or write time is really not a concern, as long as it's something reasonable for a build cycle, we can go for stupidly simple solutions.
 All of our StaticGen history can be found in [this gist](https://gist.github.com/biilmann/db8c50bf9fb8d0c0284b).